Refinishing your M1 Garand Stock

 1Setup a work space such that your stock can sit without being contaminated with dust or other airborne particulate.
 Do a final inspection of the stock for any areas that need work.
 This is the last chance to do that work without stripping the stock and starting over.
 If this is a new stock do a trial fit with your receiver and trigger assembly to verify that no areas are binding.

 2Open your oil kit and remove the contents.
-There should be two bottles of oil, one sprayer containing pure orange oil, a microfiber rag, a 3M finishing pad and instructions.
-If you are sensitive to nut oils or orange oil's be sure to wear appropriate safety gear.
+There should be a 4oz bottle of oil, a microfiber rag, a 3M finishing pad and instructions.
+If you are sensitive to nut oils be sure to wear appropriate safety gear.

 Rags soaked in drying oils can self combust.
 The curing process generates heat.
 If the rags are tightly packed in an enclosed space they will catch fire!
 Always lay your rags out flat in an open and safe area when not in use!
 When disposing rags submerge them in water.

-5Let the oil sit undisturbed for a minimum of 30 minutes.
-If you are using raw linseed oil you can wait up to an hour.
-After this time has passed, take the included microfiber rag and wipe down the entire stock and handguards.
+5Let the oil sit for 1 hour.
+After an hour use the microfiber rag provided to wipe down the entire stock and handguards.
+Any oil left on the surface should be wiped away.
 Any areas of the wood that are glossy should be wiped down again.
 Any glossy areas that develop in the next 24 hours should be wiped down.
 The stock should never feel tacky or sticky.

 [First coat of Raw linseed Oil]

 7Apply 2 additional coats of the oil over the next two days.
 Each time wiping off the stock after an hour and sanding with the finishing pad after 24 hours.